chashimo/AI-Scientist/templates/llm-propaganda/README.md

 # YouTube Anti-Japan Propaganda Detection Template

-This template applies the AI Scientist framework to the detection of China-originated anti-Japan propaganda on YouTube, focusing on state-sponsored information warfare and hostile narratives.
+This template applies the AI Scientist framework to the detection of anti-Japan propaganda on YouTube, focusing on information warfare and hostile narratives.
 It leverages the YouTube Data API for data collection and uses a language model (LLM) for multi-stage detection: narrative generation, query generation, search, and propaganda scoring.

 The project is part of an open-ended research direction exploring how LLMs can be used for automated OSINT (Open-Source Intelligence) tasks in the context of information warfare.